 UNDERGRADUATE SENIOR THESIS ADVISING

 Second reader for Mari A. Alvarez: "TRANSforming Healthcare: An Examination of Cisnormativity in Patient-Provider Interactions."
 2019 High Honors B.A. in Women's Studies, the University of Michigan.
 Mx.
-Alvarez is now working on an MA in Social Work.
+Alvarez is now working on joint MAs in Social Work and Public Health.

 Primary advisor for Chelsea Jack